 “Our site is particularly cool, especially the area our chardonnay is grown on, which is loam over shattered limestone and is more generous than the red terra rossa on limestone ridges that predominate Wrattonbully.
 This cool site with east/west row orientation, coupled with cool summer nights is ideal for growing chardonnay and for keeping tight acid structure in the wines.
 As such, our vineyard is highly regarded for chardonnay growing.”

-Harris says that their path to environmental sustainability was begun by the family’s third generation stewards of the land.
-“They began to reinstate woodland and wetland where our early European farming forefathers and mothers had changed it from predominantly woodland to open grassland,” she says.
+Harris says that her family’s path to environmental sustainability was commenced by the family’s third generation.“They began to reinstate woodland and wetland where our early European farming forefathers and mothers had changed it from predominantly woodland to open grassland,” she says.
 “They also began the change from open grassland for sheep and cropping to vineland, which, being deep-rooted perennials, has created an agroecosystem, which is a multifunctional landscape, providing a range of natural ecosystem services in addition to production of grapes and wine.”

-The Land of Tomorrow wines take their name from the indigenous word Kanawinka, which is the Buandik people’s name for the area.
-The Kanawinka Fault is also a volcanic fault line that runs through the region and on into Victoria, providing unique geology.
+The Land of Tomorrow wines take their name from the Buandik word ‘Kanawinka’, which is the Indigenous traditional custodians’ name for the area.
+The Kanawinka Fault is also a volcanic fault line that runs through the region and on into Victoria, providing the Grindstone Vineyard with a unique geology.
 “The Wrattonbully wine region is home to the World Heritage listed Naracoorte caves, which lie in the heart of the region, with caves scattered throughout the vineyards and farms of the region,” says Harris.
 “This karst landscape of limestone and complementary soils are ideal for winegrowing.
 The geology of this region is the key to its success and the Land of Tomorrow name reflects the importance of this.”

 The property is about 65 per cent “vineland”, with the remainder grassland, woodland and wetlands.
 “Our philosophy around sustainability relates to the environmental, economic and social elements of what we do,” says Harris.
 “Environmentally we look at our site as a whole.
 We believe economic sustainability comes hand in hand with environmental sustainability.
 By changing the landscape trajectory to one which has enhanced habitat complexity, we are able to build site resilience and therefore build mechanisms to cope with climate change, thus strengthening our economic position.
 The addition of ecotourism activities on our site adds economic diversity and is an added economic benefit.”